SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: SCALER Software

 \subsection{Force Admittance Control Framework}

-Admittance control is employed to track desired operational space force profiles in contact-rich tasks.
+Admittance control tracks desired operational space force profiles in contact-rich tasks.
 Wrench or force tracking is essential to sustain dynamic stability and mitigate disturbance due to premature or unintended contacts.
-The control framework \eq{eq:admittance_control} extends the formulation in \cite{admittance} to accommodate the wrench reference trajectories.
+The control framework \eqref{eq:admittance_control} extends the formulation in \cite{admittance} to accommodate the wrench reference trajectories.
 Each leg has an independent admittance controller.